njhmagyar/njhmagyar.github.io/_resume_sections/ux_cai_lead_dev.md

 location: Ann Arbor, MI
 ---

-- Leads an interdisciplinary team of designers, developers, and behavioral scientists on Spire, a competency-based learning web application that serves over 3,000 students across 3 schools at the University of Michigan, and GradeCraft, a gameful learning management system supporting over 500 K-12 and higher education courses in 2024.
+- **Leads an interdisciplinary team** of designers, developers, and behavioral scientists on Spire, a competency-based learning web application that serves over 3,000 students across 3 schools at the University of Michigan.
+Recently launched a new feature that helps students map skills gained from courses to desired career paths.

-- Coordinates with organizational leadership to set/meet software team and project team objectives and key results.
-- Partners with UX Designers to translate designs into development requirements and distribute frontend implementation responsibilities.
-- Supervises 4 junior- and senior-level software developers, providing bi-annual performance reviews and professional development guidance.
+- Supervises 4 junior- and senior-level software developers, providing bi-annual performance reviews and professional development guidance to **support, energize and grow software development team skills.**

 - Defined promotion criteria for the software developer career pathway at the organization, supported by developer-specific competencies.

 - Writes clean, concise, flexible Ruby on Rails and VueJS code to maintain and expand gameful learning management system features.
+Architects reusable, performant technical solutions to **meet student needs.**